The Aislers Set: History

 The first record, Terrible Things Happen (1998), was initially performed and recorded entirely by Linton before meeting who would become the live players and future collaborators in the band.
-Linton was interested in forming a band to play the songs they had recorded alone, and after meeting Wyatt Cusick (Trackstar) at a live show they met up, listened to the songs, and agreed to play.
-Cusick invited his friends Alicia Vanden Heuvel and Yoshi Nakamoto to these first rehearsals.
+Linton was interested in forming a band to play the songs they had recorded alone, and played the tape for friends Alicia Vanden Heuvel (Poundsign) and Wyatt Cusick (Trackstar), who, after listening to the songs, agreed to play.
+Cusick and Vanden Heuvel invited their friend Yoshi Nakamoto to these first rehearsals.
 A band formed and the group re-recorded a couple of songs so that the new members would be represented on the album.
 Additionally, Cusick wrote one song to contribute to the album.
-Terrible Things Happen was released in 1998, and the album received glowing reviews in CMJ, The Big Takeover, and numerous indie pop zines, earning enough of a following to generate a tour of Japan in April 1999.
+Terrible Things Happen was released in 1998, and the album received glowing reviews in CMJ, The Big Takeover, and numerous indie pop zines, earning enough of a following to generate a tour of Japan in April 1999, with new member, Jen Cohen (Skypark) on keyboards.
 Terrible Things Happen (as with the rest of the Aislers Set's music) was recorded in Linton's tiny basement studio onto an Otari 1/2" analog tape machine, and cut directly to lathe at Fantasy Studios by mastering engineer George Horn, an entirely analogue process.

 Spin.com placed the band's second album The Last Match on its Top 20 of 2000, saying, "Linton has cleared the cobwebs off the Pop conundrum and dolled them up in a perfect dress."
 On Salon.com, Greil Marcus wrote, "They make dream pop feel as easy to make as a can of soup, and as dangerous: Watch that jagged edge."
 The album was recorded by the band on Otari 8 track and mixed onto an Otari 1/4" 2 track, again in Linton's basement and Cusick and Vanden Heuvel's home studio.
 High praise followed in the New York Times, NME, Gear, and Alternative Press, and the band set out on lengthy tours supporting acts such as Sleater Kinney and Bratmobile.